Black Flag (band): Style and legacy

 SST was founded in 1966 by Greg as Solid State Transmitters – later rebranded to release Black Flag albums.

-Black Flag's career is chronicled in Our Band Could Be Your Life, a study of several important American underground rock bands.
+Black Flag's career is chronicled in the book Our Band Could Be Your Life by music journalist Michael Azerrad, who emphasized that the band was "required listening for anyone who was interested in underground music."

 Many members of the grunge scene cited Black Flag's My War album as being influential in their departure from the standard punk model.
 Steve Turner of Mudhoney stated in an interview, "A lot of other people around the country hated the fact that Black Flag slowed down ... but up here it was really great – we were like 'Yay!'
 They were weird and fucked-up sounding."

 Kurt Cobain listed both My War and Damaged in his top 50 albums in his journal in 1993.
 Jeff Hanneman and Dave Lombardo, both known for their work with Slayer, mentioned Black Flag among their influences.
 Red Hot Chili Peppers bassist Flea has a Black Flag decal on one of his signature Modulus bass guitars, and guitarist John Frusciante has cited Greg Ginn as one of his early influences as a guitar player.
 British acoustic artist and punk rocker Frank Turner has a Black Flag icon tattoo on his wrist and cites the band as one of his primary inspirations, particularly in regards to their work ethic.
 With Million Dead, if anything went wrong with their tour, Turner said they would "Think Black Flag".
 Vocalist Maynard James Keenan of the bands Tool and A Perfect Circle, has described seeing Black Flag perform in 1986 as a young punk rocker in Grand Rapids, Michigan, as a "revelatory and life-changing" experience.
 A Perfect Circle also covered the Black Flag song "Gimmie Gimmie Gimmie" on their Emotive album.
 Punk band Rise Against portrayed Black Flag in the 2005 Lords of Dogtown film, and their cover of "Nervous Breakdown" is on the Lords of Dogtown soundtrack.
 Rise Against also does a cover of the Black Flag song "Fix Me" in the video game Tony Hawk's American Wasteland.
 Initial Records released a Black Flag cover album in 2002 (re-released with additional tracks in 2006 by ReIgnition Recordings), Black on Black: A Tribute to Black Flag.
-The compilation features 15 hardcore and metalcore bands – including Most Precious Blood, Converge, The Dillinger Escape Plan, American Nightmare, Drowningman, and Coalesce.
+The compilation features 15 hardcore and metalcore bands – including Most Precious Blood, Converge, the Dillinger Escape Plan, American Nightmare, Drowningman, and Coalesce.
 Bring Me the Horizon frontman Oliver Sykes also mentioned Black Flag as one of his biggest influences.
 Sykes has also had the tattoo of Black Flag logo showing the love for the band.
-American alternative rock band My Chemical Romance has also stated that the band has been heavily influenced by Black Flag.
+Other notable bands who have cited Black Flag as an influence include My Chemical Romance, AFI, and Deadguy.